 My mind is busy, my life is busy, there are always too many things to do, and several small people wanting something (usually at the same time).

-And that is why a meditation practise is so important.
+And that is why a meditation practice is so important.
 It creates calm amongst the chaos.

 Meditation has radically lowered my baseline levels of stress, anxiety and overwhelm.

 Not only that, it has literally helped me change my brain.

 WANT TO CHANGE YOUR BRAIN AND YOUR LIFE?

 Practising meditation will play a big part.

 Give yourself the gift of a daily circuit breaker, and your mind and body the rest they deserve.

 I was lucky enough to learn Vedic meditation from the very experienced Tom Cronin.